Newspaper Page Text

 ference when Drs.
 J. H. Wiggins

-Atlanta, and J. A. Bray of Chicagn
+Atlanta, and J A. Bray of Chicago

-with the association of Dr. J A
+with the association of Dr. J. A.

 Martin.
 Sunday School Editor.
 At

-lanta, presented a report upon the
+lanta. presented a report upon the

 state of the country and education.

-' This same revort was featured in
+This same renort was featured in

 "We are watching with very

-oreat interest the work of the In
+'.'reat interest the work of the In

 terracial Commission and that of

-the organization of t h e white
+the organization of the white

-‘women of the South.
+women of the South.
 While the

-| that the next great step and one
+that the next groat step and one

-ivery necessary for the preventian
+very necessary for the prevention

 of lynching, and the proper ad